openziti/ziti-sdk-csharp/README.md

 An C#-based SDK to access Ziti

-## Build the Ziti C SDK
+## Overview of the Code

+The Ziti .NET SDK is written in C# and around the [C SDK](https://github.com/openziti/ziti-sdk-c).
+The .NET SDK requires a "native" nuget package to be built and published.
+Publishing the native package is handled by GitHub actions.
+If you are interested in learning how the native library is built, see the [github action file](.github/workflows/native-nuget-publish.yml).
+Publishing the package is somewhat complex.
+The package is built using a [cmake](https://cmake.org/) project found at the root of this project in a folder named ZitiNativeApiForDotnetCore.
+You can look through that project for more detailed infromation.

+The ZitiNativeApiForDotnetCore project will

-The Ziti C# SDK is based on the [C SDK](https://github.com/nf-dev/ziti-sdk-c) and requires a native library for your target platform of choice.
+and requires a native library for your target platform of choice.
+Building this library for all platforms is complex.
+There is a [cmake](https://cmake.org/) project at the root of the checkout named:
+ZitiNativeApiForDotnetCore.
+This project must be built in o

 ## Add Links to the Native Libraries